sbupgsa/constitution/Constitution.md

 The President shall be the official representative of the organization.
 The President shall have the power to convene and preside over the meetings of the Board of Directors and the general membership and prepare the agenda for said meetings.
-By the parliamentary authority, the President, as the presiding officer of any meeting, shall not vote on a motion unless his/her vote will break a tie.
+By the parliamentary authority, the President, as the presiding officer of any meeting, shall not vote on a motion unless their vote will break a tie.
-The President shall further perform such duties as may be necessary and proper in the fulfillment of his/her office, subject to the approval of the Board of Directors.
+The President shall further perform such duties as may be necessary and proper in the fulfillment of their office, subject to the approval of the Board of Directors.

 #### SUBSECTION B: VICE PRESIDENT

 The Vice President is charged with assisting the President in any reasonable task at the behest of the President.
 The Vice President shall be required to see that standing committee chairpersons are fulfilling their duties.
-The Vice President shall further perform such duties as may be necessary and proper in the fulfillment of his/her office, subject to the approval of the Board of Directors.
+The Vice President shall further perform such duties as may be necessary and proper in the fulfillment of their office, subject to the approval of the Board of Directors.
-If the President is unable to perform his/her duties, (due to impeachment, leave of absence, or resignation), the Vice President shall assume the position of President.
+If the President is unable to perform their duties, (due to impeachment, leave of absence, or resignation), the Vice President shall assume the position of President.
 The President or the Advisor may, when necessary, temporarily grant the powers bestowed upon the President to the Vice President.

 #### SUBSECTION C: TREASURER

 The Treasurer shall keep detailed record of all monies allotted to and raised by the organization.
 The Treasurer shall also submit all payment requests.
-The Treasurer shall perform such duties as may be necessary and proper in the fulfillment of his/her office, subject to the approval of the Board of Directors.
+The Treasurer shall perform such duties as may be necessary and proper in the fulfillment of their office, subject to the approval of the Board of Directors.
-The Treasurer shall assume the position of Vice President in the event that the Vice President is unable to perform his/her duties (due to leave of absence, resignation, or assumption of Presidency).
+The Treasurer shall assume the position of Vice President in the event that the Vice President is unable to perform their duties (due to leave of absence, resignation, or assumption of Presidency).
 A new Treasurer will be elected in a special election called by the President if a vacancy occurs in this office.
 The President, Vice President, or the Advisor may, when necessary, temporarily grant the powers bestowed upon the Vice President to the Treasurer.